domgoodwin/vault/website/source/docs/secrets/ad/index.html.md

 lease_renewable    true
 ```
 Renewing a check-out means its current password will live longer, since passwords are rotated
-anytime a password is checked in either by a caller, or by Vault because the check-out `ttl`
+anytime a password is _checked in_ either by a caller, or by Vault because the check-out `ttl`
-ended.
+ends.

-When you're ready to check your service account back in for others to use, simply call:
+To check a service account back in for others to use, call:
 ```text
 $ vault write -f ad/library/accounting-team/check-in
 Key          Value